Testing4AI/QuoTe/README.md

 ## To Run
 - See the `README.md` in each directory for a quick start.
-- Example DNN models are provided in the `trained_models` directory.
+- Example models are provided in the `trained_models` directory.
 - Scripts for experiments are provided in the `tutorials` directory.